 Consequently, the high content of fentanyl in the patches (DURAGESIC®) may be a particular target for abuse and diversion.The concomitant use of DURAGESIC® with potent cytochrome P450 3A4 inhibitors (ritonavir, ketoconazole, itraconazole, troleandomycin, clarithromycin, nelfinavir, and nefazodone) may result in an increase in fentanyl plasma concentrations, which could increase or prolong adverse drug effects and may cause potentially fatal respiratory depression.

 Physical and psychological dependence are the most obvious signs of a Fentanyl addiction.
 For example, other signs may include an increase in drug-seeking behaviors that could include tampering with prescriptions or “doctor shopping” to ensure you have more than one source.
 Tolerance to powerful opiates can set in quickly.

 People using Fentanyl should reduce their use slowly.
 Whereas, stopping abruptly can cause withdrawal symptoms to set in quickly.
 The physical and psychological discomfort of withdrawal is one of the main reasons people delay seeking treatment for an opiate addiction.
 Symptoms include:

 How to Prevent Fentanyl Addiction

-When dealing with severe or chronic pain, all possibilities should be explored with a doctor.
+The doctor should explore all possibilities when dealing with severe or chronic pain.
 This is especially true for those who have already suffered through other addictions.
 Fentanyl addiction dependence can set in quicker for those who have suffered through prior addictions.